-To produce the best tomatoes in pots, avoid growing them in garden soil and select the quality potting mix.
+When growing tomatoes in pots, avoid growing them in garden soil and select the quality potting mix.
 This will give the plants a well-drained, light and fluffy environment to thrive.
-Garden soil is not just heavy but can be loaded with unwanted pests and bacterias that can cause diseases.
+Garden soil is not just heavy but can be loaded with unwanted pests and bacterias that can cause soil-borne diseases.

 4. Plant Tomato Varieties that Perform Best in Pots

 While you can grow all the varieties in containers, you should research for the varieties that perform best when grown in pots.
 Here’s a list of Best Tomato Varieties for Containers that you can try!

 5. Grow Determinate Tomatoes

 Grow determinate varieties of tomatoes if you’re short of space or growing tomatoes in containers.
 Determinate tomatoes don’t become too tall or wide (generally, 3-4 feet).
 Both hybrid and heirloom cultivars are available in it.

 Also Read: Growing Heirloom Tomatoes In Pots

 Unlike all other plants, tomatoes must be planted deeply.
 Deep planting encourages healthy and strong root system.
 At the time of planting, cover bottom 2/3 part of your baby tomato plant with potting soil.
 For example, if your plant is 10 inches high leave only 3 inches of its height from the top.